 For the full rules on fielding multi-engined aircraft, look no further than the Blood Red Skies rules compendium Air Strike!

-This book presents all of the basic rules and adds many new ones suitable for expanded air operations.
-For example, ground and sea targets, bombing, strafing and torpedo attacks, defensive flak and terrain.
-Jet aircraft are introduced by teh way of MiG Alley expansion and there is additional guidance for historic and competitive play.
+This book presents all of the basic rules and adds many new ones suitable for expanded air operations including ground and sea targets, bombing, strafing and torpedo attacks, defensive flak and terrain.
+Jet aircraft are introduced via MiG Alley! and there is additional guidance for historic and competitive play.

-The book includes seven scenarios for Blood Red Skies and re-presents the five original ones to bringing them in line with the latest and player feedback.
+The book includes seven scenarios for Blood Red Skies and re-presents the five original ones to bring them in line with the latest player feedback.